by Carolyn Thomas ♥ @HeartSisters

 It didn’t come up?
 It didn’t come up?
 Can you imagine two close women friends hiking together for hours and the most important personal crisis of the decade “doesn’t come up”?
 It would never happen.
 And here’s why: it turns out that when emotions and feelings are running high, women actually respond with a neurochemical reaction that propels us to seek out our women friends to debrief what is happening to us.

-In 2009, a landmark UCLA study found that women respond to severe stress (such as during a divorce or a serious health crisis like a heart attack, for example),with a cascade of brain chemicals that cause us to seek and maintain friendships with other women.(1) This research was a stunning find that turned five decades of stress research (like cardiac research, most of it done on men) upside down.
+In 2009, a landmark UCLA study found that women respond to severe stress (such as during a divorce or a serious health crisis like a heart attack, for example), with a cascade of brain chemicals that cause this need to connect with other women.(1) This research was a stunning find that turned five decades of stress research (like cardiac research, most of it done on men) upside down.

 But researchers now suspect that the credit for women’s unique stress reactions may belong to the hormone oxytocin (also known as the “love hormone”).
 It’s the body’s own wonder drug – released when we nurse our babies, for example.
 It so happens that oxytocin is also released as part of a woman’s stress response.
 It buffers the fight-or-flight response and encourages us to tend children and gather with other women instead – what’s called a tend-and-befriend response to stress.